-It’s that slightly sour taste that makes me feel a little bit disgruntled with Microsoft.
-That said, I do like the Xbox One (as long as I don’t have to talk to it), but ultimately - and this is my personal take - I’ve been a PlayStation fan ever since I was blown away by a behind-the-scenes demo of the very first one in 1994.
+While I've chosen Xbox One this time around, the PS4 is only a half-step behind.
+I’ve been a PlayStation fan ever since I was blown away by a behind-the-scenes demo of the very first one in 1994.
 I’ve bought each new Sony-branded console on day one of its release, and I’ve never been disappointed.
 Well, almost.
 The early days of PlayStation 3 were pretty crappy if truth be told, and my machine was little more than a Blu Ray player for more months than I care to mention.
 But the machine turned around in the end, and I have no complaints about the last generation.
 Well, other than my first fat PlayStation 3 burned itself out after about three years.

 I think both machines' interfaces are great.
 They're functional and easy to use, so there are no deal-breakers there.
 The Xbox One is the better media machine, so if you're a heavy TV watcher, I'd definitely factor that into the equation.
-The PS4 is smaller than the Xbox One if that makes a difference.
+The PS4 is physically smaller than the Xbox One if that makes a difference.
 And from what I understand, the PS4 has an edge in terms of power - though quite how much remains to be seen.

 The three games I'm most looking forward to: The next Gran Turismo.
 Hopefully, this generation won’t make us wait eons like we had to the last time around.
-Especially after DriveClub turned out to be such a technical disappointment.
+To me, it can't come soon enough - especially after DriveClub turned out to be such a technical disappointment.

 Another game I saw at E3 that I found really intriguing was Everybody’s Gone to the Rapture.
 It’s not quite a game, but more of a storytelling experience that packs some really great ideas.
 I reckon it won’t be a long-lasting experience, but it is exceptionally imaginative and interesting.
 And anyway, one of my favorite games of the last generation was Journey, and that didn’t offer more than a few hours gameplay, but it was still phenomenal.